engeshra/slate/source/index.html.md

 </aside>

-# Muscle
+# Muscles

 ## Muscle Object

-This is the JSON content of the returned muscles group object
+This is the JSON content of the returned muscle object

 ### muscle attributes